jundalisay/spblist/content/en/research/descartes/rules/_index.md

 ---
-title: RULES FOR THE DIRECTION OF THE MIND
+title: Rules For The Direction Of The Mind
-weight: 2
+weight: 26
 description: Rene Descartes 1635
 image: "/covers/method.png"
 writer: